 The preparation of polenta pizzas is very simple.
 However, the timing depends on the type of polenta you decide to use.

-With the INSTANT POLENT, you must follow the instructions on the package to determine the amount of water to be used.
+With the INSTANT POLENT, you must follow the instructions on the package to determine the quantities of water to be used.
 With POLENT BRAMATA or other types of cornflorees you have to consider 4 litres of water for a kilo of cornfloer.
-In our case, 300 grams of corn flour and 1 grams of corn flour will be enough,2 litres of water.
+In our case, 300 grams of corn flour and 1 grams of corn flour will be enough,2 liters of water.

-Put the cornfluit in a large, high-edged pan, add water flush by stirring with a whisk quickly, until you get a batter without lumps.
+Put the cornfluit in a large, high-edged pan, add the water flush stirring with a whisk quickly, until you get a batter without lumps.
 Continue until you have poured all the water.
-Add a little’ of salt (you can then adjust it to almost finished cooking) Put the pair on the heat and cook the polenta over low heat, mixing very frequently (pretty much always, especially as the polenta becomes firmer) for about 50-60 minutes.
+Add some salt (you can then adjust it to almost finished cooking) Put the pair on the heat and cook the polenta over low heat, mixing very frequently (pretty much always, especially as the polenta becomes firmer) for about 50-60 minutes.

 When the polenta is cooked, put a sheet of parchment paper on the worktop, pour the polenta and cover with another sheet of parchment paper.
 With a rolling pin, smooth the mixture to a thickness of one centimeter, one and a half centimeters to the maximum and allow to cool completely.
 Preheat oven to 200 degrees static

-While polenta cools, put the tomato in a pan with a little’ extra virgin olive oil, a pinch of salt and, if seasonal, a few leaves of Basil.
+While polenta cools, put the tomato in a pan with a little extra virgin olive oil, a pinch of salt and, if seasonal, a few leaves of Basil.
 Cook the sauce for a few minutes, so that it narrows slightly losing water.
-Cut the cheese into cubes, desalinize the capers under running water.
+Cut the cheese into cubes, unsasing capers under running water.

 Use a pastry cup or cookie cutter to make polenta discs.
 Put the polenta discs on a baking sheet lined with parched paper and garnish them with tomato sauce, a few pieces of cheese, an alice and some caper.